 The Doctor of Nursing Practice program prepares advanced practice nurses to practice at the highest level of professional nursing and to advance the application of nursing knowledge for the purpose of improving health care for diverse populations.
 This post-graduate program can be completed in as few as 33 credit hours.
 Enrollment in nursing courses is based upon readiness, availability of space, and an adequate cohort of students.

-The PhD in Nursing at WVU is a part-time blended program with in-person and distance learning components.
-Three years of coursework, delivered online during Fall/Spring/Summer, followed by a qualifying examination.
+Our PhD in nursing is a part-time blended program with in-person and distance learning components.
+The program includes three years of coursework, delivered online during Fall/Spring/Summer, followed by a qualifying examination.
 Students then complete the research and dissertation phase, culminating in a written and oral dissertation defense.